Statue of Liberty Diversity/Multicultural Resources See also:

 Food & Culture links - Selected links on the meaning of food, food history, production, & uses of foods, and more.

 Immigrants: First Days VIDEO - A large collection of stories by immigrants about their first days in the U.S., covering the period from 1939 - 2021.
 You can search by keyword, or browse stories by year, and/or by places of departure and arrival (First Days Project, South Asian American Digital Archive).
 On the I am a Migrant website, individuals from many countries share their stories, providing honest insight into the triumphs and hardships of migrants of all backgrounds (United Nations).
-See also Your Story Our Story (Lower East Side Tenement Museum), Immigrant Stories NEW!
-VIDEO (Immigration History Research Center, University of Minnesota), and My America: Immigrant and Refugee Writers Today VIDEO (American Writers Museum).
+See also Your Story Our Story (Lower East Side Tenement Museum), Immigrant Stories VIDEO (Immigration History Research Center, University of Minnesota), and My America: Immigrant and Refugee Writers Today VIDEO (American Writers Museum).
 For additional resources, see our Immigrant Experience links (South Plainfield Public Library).

 Immigration 101 - Explains how the U.S. immigration system works, along with background, history, data, and analysis on hot topics in immigration; high school and up (American Immigration Council).